 The Apprenticeship Scheme

-- 3 GCSEs (English, Maths and Science) at grade A*- C (or equivalent) or grade 4 to 9
+- 3 GCSEs at grade A* to C or Grade 4 to 9 (or equivalent), which will include Maths, English, Science.

 - Age 16 or over (no upper age limit)

 - Hold a valid UK/EU passport with the right to live and work in the UK